-- Represents payments required by non-cancellable purchase orders or supply agreements related to inventory, supplies, capital expenditures and other goods or services.
+Represents payments required by non-cancellable purchase orders or supply agreements related to inventory, supplies, capital expenditures and other goods or services.
 The supply agreements are cancellable within a specified number of days of written notice to the supplier.
-See Note 11 of the Notes to the consolidated financial statements included herein. - Represents payments required pursuant to certain licensing agreements executed by the Company.
-These agreements are cancellable within a specified number of days after communication by the Company of its intent to terminate.
-See Note 11 of the Notes to the consolidated financial statements included herein. - Does not include any obligations under our revolving credit facility, which was undrawn as of December 31, 2017.
-See Note 7 of the Notes to the consolidated financial statements included herein.
+See Note 12 of the Notes to the consolidated financial statements included herein.